Content warning for colonization

 For the people experiencing infertility, there are additional possible benefits to the transition.
 Infertile people were sometimes seen as divine beings, and many social men would become healers for their community.
 Some also accrued property, cattle, and respect from the community.
 This would also lead to them marrying multiple women, as was common for men in the culture.

-As for children, a social man would generally choose someone to fertilize the egg, and that person would have no rights to the child themselves.
+As for children, a social man would generally choose someone as a sperm donor, and that person would have no rights to the child themselves.
 Despite this, many families would keep the person in the child's life in small ways, such as inviting them to weddings.
 Though the relationship between the biological father and child was slight, it could solidify a relationship between two families or villages.

 By all accounts, the social men were accepted wholly as men by the community.
 They would be allowed to go to ceremonies only for men and do tasks generally done by men.
 For the social men who had given birth and acquired property, their husbands (if alive) referred to them as "brother" rather than wife.